History of tobacco: European usage

 Tobacco was introduced elsewhere in continental Europe more easily.
 Iberia exported "ropes" of dry leaves in baskets to the Netherlands and southern Germany; for a while tobacco was in Spanish called canaster after the word for basket (canastro), and influenced the German Knaster.
 In Italy, Prospero Santacroce in 1561 and Nicolo Torbabuoni in 1570 introduced it to gardens after seeing the plant on diplomatic missions.
 Cardinal Crescenzio introduced smoking to the country in about 1610 after learning about it in England.
-The Roman Catholic Church did not condemn tobacco as James I did, but Pope Urban VIII threatened excommunication for smoking in a church.
+The Roman Catholic Church did not condemn tobacco as James I did, but Pope Urban VIII threatened excommunication for anyone caught smoking in a church.